castedo/vmxor/README.md

 vmxor
 =====

+vmxor creates "pristine" virtual machines on Mac OS X with VMWare Fusion.

+Features:
+* no dependencies other than VMWare Fusion and Mac OS X
+* VM creation is determined solely from text files and official Linux distro DVD .iso files
-vmxor creates virtual machines on Mac OS X with VMWare Fusion. vmxor has no other dependencies. `vmxor-make` and `vmxor-dhcp` are just simple Perl scripts, roughly 100 lines each.
+* `vmxor-make` and `vmxor-dhcp` are just simple Perl scripts, roughly 100 lines each
+* only a trivial amount of manual interaction required

-As of this writing I am using vmxor with VMWare Fusion Professional 5.0.3 on Mac OS X 10.8.5 to create openSUSE, SUSE Linux Enterprise, Fedora and CentOS virtual machines.
+As of this writing I am using vmxor with VMWare Fusion Professional 5.0 on Mac OS X 10.8.5 to create Ubuntu 14.04 LTS, openSUSE, SUSE Linux Enterprise, Fedora and CentOS virtual machines.

-The main motivation behind vmxor is easily creating "pristine" VMs offline, with as little manual interaction as possible, from only text files and an official Linux distro DVD .iso file.

 In the example below, an openSUSE 13.1 VM is created from only these inputs:
 * official openSUSE-13.1-DVD-i586.iso file